mlochbaum/BQN/commentary/problems.md

 Fixed with multiple bodies: if there are two bodies with no headers such as `{2×𝕩;𝕨-𝕩}`, they are the monadic and dyadic case.

 ### How to choose a partitioning function?
 Fixed with [Group](../doc/group.md), which I found May 2020.
 Group serves as a much improved [Partition](https://aplwiki.com/wiki/Partition).
-However, it doesn't partition along multiple axes, so a dedicated partition function that does this could also be wanted.
-Or could Group be made to work with multiple axes as well as multidimensional indices?
+Later extended to multiple axes as well to get all the functionality.

 ### Key doesn't do what you want
 Fixed with [Group](../doc/group.md) to my satisfaction, except for the trailing-empty-group problem.
 There were various issues with Key operators in J and Dyalog, such as the fact that the ordering and presence of groups depends on where and whether the keys appear.
 Also, Dyalog's Key can return keys and values, but they are in a different format than the input: an array of pairs instead of two arrays.
 Monadic Group returns indices, which can be used how the programmer wants.